mik4el/gadget-im-still-here/README.md

 1. Now I can upload a sketch from Arduino IDE.
 1. Open the serial monitor to see connection status and IP, go to e.g. `http://192.168.1.6/gpio/1` to turn on and `http://192.168.1.6/gpio/0` to turn off.
 1. An _internet of things_ thing!

+## Get started with ImStillHere
+1. Hook up according to `imstillhere_*.jpg`.
+1. Same as above but:
+1.1 Make a copy of `ImStillHere/WiFiConfig_template.h` to `ImStillHere/WiFiConfig_template.h` with your credentials.
+To get fingerprints for your https host, go to e.g. `https://www.grc.com/fingerprints.htm` (separate the hex values with a space ' ' not ':')
+1.1 Open the serial monitor to see connection status 1.1 Look in your web service that jwt-authed https-post requests are being made.